ETS-ReactNative5/shared_count/bugs.md

 # bugs notebook

+## web bugs
+- title bar size not right  OK
+- alerts not working
+- camera sizing not right
-- lower case letters not valid for entering room 8df8e0
+- not deployed
-- room not dying properly
+- menu not navigating
--